HomeArticlesGuideMuscle Building Guide

 • Optimal range: 1.6–2.2 g per kg of body weight per day

-• Upper practical limit: 2.2 g/kg (consuming more is not harmful but produces diminishing returns)
+• Upper practical limit: 2.2 g/kg (consuming more isn't harmful, but returns diminish quickly)

 For an 80 kg individual: